forsplay/arkivum.docpad/src/documents/pages/resources/videos/HowToAchieveEffectiveLongTermRetention.html.md

 ---
 title: How to Achieve Effective Long Term Retention and Access To Research Data
-layout: webinars
+layout: whitepaper
-location: files/webinars/RDMWebinar1-30Apr13.pdf
+pdf: /pages/resources/webinars/RDMWebinar1-30Apr13.pdf
-description: The first in the Research Data Management Webinar Series
+desc: The first in the Research Data Management Webinar Series
 video: 10
 ---